SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-reset-next-version-environment.rst

 6. Go back in argocd and sync (or wait for the sync to happen).
 That will start back the backends.

 7. The backends will be started from scratch.
-Some depends on dump (postgresql ones so that can take some time, up to ~ 30 min).
-Specifically the scheduler backends uses a live dump of the staging db (so current listing/loading happens).
-That could be optimized with a smaller crafted dump so that time is drastically reduced.
+Note that some postgresql backends can depend on dump (e.g. scheduler).

 8. Wait for the backends to be running.